tsgates/arch-wiki-markdown/wiki/Foswiki.md

 -------

 The Foswiki Upgrade Guide is the official reference for the upgrade process, and is generally sufficient to help you with the upgrade.
+Remember to install any plugins that were used in the old installation.
+The easiest way to do this is to compare the lib/Foswiki/Plugins directories.
 The most painful part of the upgrade process is the copying of topics from the old installation to the new.
 A script is available that almost completely automates this process, leaving you only with the task of merging a few core topics that were modified in the old installation.

 You can find the script here:
 https://github.com/giddie/bits-n-pieces/blob/master/Foswiki/foswiki-copy.